-Warning: Connecting the BarrierGate[®] to incoming power involves the risk of electrical shock and should be made by a qualified electrician.
+Connecting the BarrierGate® 2.0 system to incoming power involves the risk of electrical shock and should be made by a qualified electrician.

-1) String the electrical control cables between the wall assemblies (Figure 11 & p.
-48).

-Remove the Track Cable Covers and move them to one side once the approved adhesive has set up.
-Untie the bundle of electrical cables at the end of the Capstan Wall Assembly and string the wires across the center of the track to the opposite side.
-Now use an electrical fish tape to pull the wires through the upper 3" conduit in the pulley wall assembly and into the control enclosure.
-Depending on the optional accessories present, some electrical components may have to be temporarily removed for easier access.

-Place a cable cover over each track section, align the anchor holes, and check to make sure that there is a smooth transition from section to section where the ends touch.
+- 1. String the electrical control cables between the wall assemblies and connect Amphenol connectors (Figure 10). - A. Remove the Track Cable Covers and move them to one side once the adhesive has set up. - B. Until the bundle of electrical cables at the end of the Pulley Wall Assembly and string the wires across the center of the track to the opposite side. - C. Use an electrical fish tape to pull the wires through the upper 3" conduit in the motor wall assembly and into the control enclosure.
+Plug the pulley and motor cables together (Figure 10). - D. String the keypad cable on the motor side across the track to the opposite side.
+Use an electrical fish tape to pull the wire through the upper 3" conduit in the pulley wall assembly and into the control enclosure.
+Depending on the optional accessories present, some electrical components may have to be temporarily removed for easier access. - E. Place a cable cover over each track section, align the anchor holes, and check to make sure that there is a smooth transition from section to section where the ends touch.
 Place the long cable covers with rubber bumpers toward the end closest to the existing barrier.
 Attach the washers and then torque the nuts to 100 ft-lb [135 N-m].